 An MBA is an expensive endeavour, and if you have set your heart on doing one, you will need to figure out how to finance it.
-One option available to you is to ask for employer MBA sponsorship.
+One option available to you is to ask for employer MBA sponsorship or tuition reimbursement.

 ► Browse top schools to find the best for you.